Symmetric noncrossing partitions of an annulus with double points

 An \newword{arc} in $D$ is a non-oriented curve $\alpha$ in $D$, having endpoints at numbered points and satisfying these requirements: \begin{itemize} \item $\alpha$ does not intersect itself or $\phi(\alpha)$ except possibly at endpoints. \item $\alpha$ does not intersect the double points or the boundary of $D$, except at its endpoints. \item $\alpha$ does not bound a monogon in $D$ (even if its endpoints are two different double points at the same location in $D$). \item $\alpha$ does not combine with a boundary segment to bound a digon in $D$. \end{itemize} A curve $\alpha$ is an arc if and only if $\phi(\alpha)$ is an arc, and we call $\alpha,\phi(\alpha)$ a \newword{symmetric pair of arcs}.
 Symmetric pairs of arcs are considered up to symmetric ambient isotopy and up to swapping an arc $\alpha$ with~$\phi(\alpha)$.

+Noncrossing partitions of $D$ are defined below as collections of embedded blocks.
+As we define embedded blocks, we will refer forward to Figure~\ref{nc ex fig} for examples.
 An \newword{embedded block} in $D$ is a closed subset $E$ with either $E\cap\phi(E)=\emptyset$ or $E=\phi(E)$ and fitting one of the descriptions below.
 (We emphasize that the condition $E\cap\phi(E)=\emptyset$ allows the possibility that $E$ contains a double point and $\phi(E)$ contains the opposite double point at the same location.)